 - Open Task Manager using the keyboard combination Ctrl + Shift + Esc.
 You can also right-click on the taskbar and choose Start Task Manager to start the Task Manager.

 - Hold down the Ctrl key on your keyboard and then in the Task Manager, select File → New Task(Run).
+Type cmd in the task command and press Enter.
 This would open a command prompt.